elvissteinjr/DesktopPlus/docs/user_guide.md

   Distance of the gaze point from the HMD.
 Put the slider to the leftmost value to set it to "Infinite".
   - **Fade Rate**:
   Rate at which the fading occurs.
 As Gaze Fade only takes the center point of the overlay in account, adjusting this value depending on the overlay size is recommended.
+  - **[Set from Gaze]**:
+  Configure Gaze Distance and Fade Rate values automatically from the current gaze and overlay settings.
+After clicking, a pop-up will appear asking to look at the overlay for 3 seconds.

 - **Update Limiter Override**
   - **Limiter Mode**: